SInjomin/Graphs/Graphs/README.md

 About
 ----------

-Graphs is opensource program in which you can create Graph and save it to the svg file.
+Graphs is opensource desktop program in which you can create Graph and save it to the svg file.

 Starting
 ----------

 * Install dependencies using
   `npm install`